 The Yoakum model demonstrates that despite limited resources, this comprehensive care can be provided in a rural community.
 Its leaders said it's important to understand that the current program was built around the failures of an original inpatient model that did not meet their initial goals.
 With significant re-tooling of the original inpatient model, the current model puts focus on the outpatient arm that uses evidence-based group therapy.

 The Yoakum team was invited to present their model at the 2018 annual meeting of the American Academy of Geriatric Psychiatry.

 - A psychiatrist provides weekly on-site visits, provides certification/recertification of patient care plans, and leads multidisciplinary team meetings

 - Licensed Clinical Social Workers (LCSWs)

-    - Certified instructors for inpatient training on:
+- Certified instructors for

 - Actual use of trauma-informed care methods

 - Caregiver Burnout and Stress

 - Mild Cognitive Decline